 Experts suggest following these pieces of advice to take care of your bladder

-Peeing seems an obvious activity but although it should be natural, it’s not always carried out properly.
-Our bad habits can lead us to bladder diseases that can be avoided following these urologists and pelvic floor therapists’ suggestions about peeing healthier.
+Peeing seems obvious, but although it should be natural, it’s not always carried out properly.
+Our bad habits can lead us to bladder diseases that can be avoided by following these urologists’ and pelvic floor therapists’ suggestions about peeing healthier.

 1. Don’t stop the flow

-When you are peeing you shouldn’t stop in the middle of this activity.
-“When we void (pee), our bladder contracts, and our pelvic floor muscles reflexively relax.
-If you are peeing and trying to stop your flow, you are inhibiting a natural reflex your body needs to do”, Heather Jeffcoat, owner of Femina Physical Therapy in Los Angeles said.
-This may instruct your pelvic muscles not to relax while peeing, preventing you from adequately emptying additional urine and bacteria in your flow, consequentially leading to a UTI (Urinal Tract Infections).
+You shouldn’t stop in the middle of this activity when you are peeing.
+“When we void (pee), our bladder contracts and our pelvic floor muscles reflexively relax.
+If you are peeing and trying to stop your flow, you are inhibiting a natural reflex your body needs to do”, Heather Jeffcoat, owner of Femina Physical Therapy in Los Angeles, said.
+This may instruct your pelvic muscles not to relax while peeing, preventing you from adequately emptying additional urine and bacteria in your flow, consequently leading to a UTI (Urinal Tract Infections).

 2. Don’t force it